Azure/azure-sdk-for-js/sdk/monitor/monitor-ingestion/TROUBLESHOOTING.md

 Azure Monitor Ingestion supports Azure Active Directory authentication.
 Credentials can be passed through the `LogsIngestionClient` constructor.
 To provide a valid credential, you can use the `@aazure/identity` library.
 For more information on getting started, see the [README](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/monitor/monitor-ingestion#authenticate-the-client) of the Azure Monitor Ingestion library.
 For more information on the various types of credential supported in `@azure/identity`, see the [Azure Identity documentation](https://learn.microsoft.com/javascript/api/overview/azure/identity-readme?view=azure-node-latest).

-For more help on troubleshooting authentication errors, see the Azure Identity client library [troubleshooting guide](https://aka.ms/azsdk/js/identity/troubleshoot).
+For more help on troubleshooting authentication errors, see the Azure Identity library [troubleshooting guide](https://aka.ms/azsdk/js/identity/troubleshoot).

 ## Troubleshooting logs ingestion